Review: PRTG Network Monitor v14 Simplifies Network Management

 Version 14 of Paessler's PRTG Network Monitor eschews complexity for simplicity and almost makes network management fun.

-Editor's Note: This review has been updated to include information on the October 28, 2014 extension of the freeware version of Paessler PRTG Network Monitor.
+Editor's Note: This review has been updated to include information on November 11, 2014 announcement of push notifications for iOS and Anroid and the October 28, 2014 extension of the freeware version of Paessler PRTG Network Monitor.

 Managing a complex enterprise network is anything but simple, and many a network administrator has experienced sleepless nights trying to track down problems and solve issues within the network.
 Paessler aims to remove that trepidation and help administrators get some sleep with Version 14 of PRTG Network Monitor.
 PRTG Network Monitor v14 helps administrators get critical chores done quickly and easily, gaining peace of mind and hopefully some much-needed extra Zs at night.